frederic-perez/AmE-dictionary/data/dictionary.md

 __laudatory__ Expressing praise; commendatory.
 __laugh in (one’s) sleeve__ _idiom_ To rejoice or be amused secretly and/or contemptuously, as at another’s mistakes or misfortunes.
 __laugh track__ _n_ Recorded laughter added to a soundtrack, as of a television or radio show.
+__laughing in the aisles__ _idiom_ Laughing uproariously or hysterically.
+(Used especially in the phrase “have someone laughing in the aisles.”)
 __laughing very hard__
 __laughingstock__
 __launch__ _v_ _Launching the projectile/friend._